Greetings mate, and Welcome aboard!

 More on that later.

-I’ve already dropped it a few times and it’s completely fine.
+In terms of construction, I’ve already dropped it a few times and it’s completely fine.

 TAKES A LICKIN’ AND KEEPS ON TICKIN LIKE MICK FOLEY.